 Visit the Botanic Gardens

-With its waterfront setting, 55 sculptures and 3,964 trees, Sydney’s Royal Botanic Gardens are worth a couple of hours of exploration.
-There are free tours several times a week at 10.30 am and 1 pm Mon-Friday or pack a picnic and enjoy the view.
+With its waterfront setting, 55 sculptures With its waterfront setting, 55 sculptures and 3,964 trees, Sydney’s Royal Botanic Gardens are worth a couple of hours of exploration.

 Ride a Sydney ferry to Manly

-Do it on a weekend for $8.40 if money is tight.
+Do it late in the week (Fri-Sun) for $9.35 if money is tight.
 This 30-minute trip will cover a good part of the harbour, and as a bonus, you get to visit one of Sydney’s iconic northern beaches.
-If you want to make a day of it, continue around to North Head Scenic Reserve.

 Find more great things to do in Manly while you are there